awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

   AWS Lambda is a compute service that makes it easy for you to build applications that respond quickly to new information\.
 AWS Lambda runs your code in response to events such as image uploads, in\-app activity, website clicks, or outputs from connected devices\.

   You can use AWS Lambda to extend other AWS services with custom logic, or create your own backend that operates at AWS scale, performance, and security\.
-With AWS Lambda, you can easily create discrete, event\-driven applications that execute only when needed and scale automatically from a few requests per day to thousands per second\.
+With AWS Lambda, you can easily create discrete, event\-driven applications that run only when needed and scale automatically from a few requests per day to thousands per second\.

   AWS Lambda can run custom code in response to Amazon S3 bucket events\.
 You upload your custom code to AWS Lambda and create what is called a Lambda function\.
 When Amazon S3 detects an event of a specific type \(for example, an object created event\), it can publish the event to AWS Lambda and invoke your function in Lambda\.
-In response, AWS Lambda executes your function\.
+In response, AWS Lambda runs your function\.

 **Warning**
 If your notification ends up writing to the bucket that triggers the notification, this could cause an execution loop\.
 For example, if the bucket triggers a Lambda function each time an object is uploaded, and the function uploads an object to the bucket, then the function indirectly triggers itself\.
 To avoid this, use two buckets, or configure the trigger to only apply to a prefix used for incoming objects\.